nuri-engin/ftx-currency-trades/README.md

     - Multiply one unit amount price to the left-out amount value (left-out amount * one-unit amount price)
 6. Response back to the consumer with the final quote which is a weighted average of newly price.

-## # Posible improvments the project
+## # Possible improvments for the project
-- Implementing a Swagger(OpenAPI) API documentation for the consumers.
+- Implementing a Swagger (OpenAPI) API documentation for the consumers.
     - Also a JSdoc for the developers.
 - Applying more securty fixes (Helmet, RateLimiter, XSS injection, Snyk scanning etc.)
 - Deploying the application to the Heroku cloud services.